Therapy that feels

 You might be wondering if therapy is right for you

 You’ve probably been dealing with these feelings for a long time and they fluctuate, depending on the amount of stress in your life.
-You might be wrestling with thoughts like - Is it really that bad?
-Can therapy even help?
-I can get by on my own.
+You might be wrestling with thoughts like:

 You don’t have to wait to hit a breaking point to see a therapist